2021-SS12-Team-1/asl-conferencing/README.md

 Your application will take in text from a text document or closed captioning source/service and convert it to video-based ASL.

-Our recommendation is to use Discord or Zoom as your target endpoint, but implementation will be left to your discretion.

 ## Team 1
 ### Members
 *Mentor*: Devon Smart